-In the preceding sections, we have discussed all the individual components of our framework, starting with directly ray tracing the complex, trimmed freeform geometry of the car, over various ray traced surface shaders (including glass and car paint), an efficient method for computing environmental illumination, and support for measured materials using bidirectional texture functions.
+In the preceding sections, we have discussed all the individual components of our framework, starting with directly ray tracing the complex, trimmed freeform geometry of the car, over various surface shaders (including glass and car paint), an efficient method for computing environmental illumination, and support for measured materials using bidirectional texture functions.

-Using a ray tracing based framework, combining all these individual effects works mostly automatic: For example, a view from the inside will not only show the BTFs directly, but these surfaces will be correctly reflected in the mirrors or in reflections off the glass.
-Similarly, the environment - which is to a large degree modeled by real geometry as well - will correctly cast smooth shadows like the car as well, and will be correctly visible through the glass shaders as well as correctly reflected in the car paint, on the mirrors, etc. Some examples of the final rendering quality can e.g. be seen in Figure 8, and on the color page at the end.
-Note that though these images look exactly like offline renderings, they can be computed at interactive rates.
+Using a ray tracing based framework, combining all these individual effects works mostly automatic: For example, a view of the inside will not only show the BTFs directly, moreover such surfaces will be correctly reflected in the mirrors or off the glass.
+Similarly, the environment - which is to a large degree modeled by real geometry - correctly casts smooth shadows like the car as well, and is correctly visible through the glass shaders, and is also correctly reflected in the car paint, on the mirrors, etc. Some examples of the final rendering quality can be seen in Figure 8 and on the color page at the end of the paper (Figures 9-12).
+Note that although these images look like offline renderings, they can be computed at interactive rates.

-As our entire framework is realized via shaders and plugins into the OpenRT engine [Wal04], all the features of an existing OpenRT-based VR application are available for our framework as well.
-For example, the user can define and use lighting, geometry, and shading scenarios, can specify and interactively edit cutting planes, surface shaders, and light sources, can switch variants and move objects, etc.
+Our implementation is realized via shaders and plug-ins for the OpenRT engine [24], all the features of an existing OpenRT-based VR application are available for our framework as well.
+For example, the user can define lighting, geometry, and shading scenarios, can specify and interactively edit cutting planes, surface shaders, and light sources, can switch variants and move objects, etc.

-6.1.
-Hardware Setup
+6.1 Hardware Setup

-As already discussed in the previous sections, the targeted level of accuracy and quality does not come for free: For as complex a model as the C class model, the freeform ray tracing incurs a high computational cost (see Section 2), and the complex shaders used in our framework further add to this cost.
-Furthermore, due to the complexity of the used shaders (e.g., glass and BTFs) we cannot use the fast packet-traversal code described in [WSBW01], and rather have to use the slower single-ray traversal code.
-Finally, the extensive use of secondary and shadow rays for computing reflections, refractions, and environmental illumination additionally multiplies the rendering cost.
-Thus, in order to achieve interactive performance, we use the parallelization framework of the OpenRT engine, and run our system on multiple PCs.
+As already discussed in the previous sections, the targeted level of accuracy and quality does not come for free: For a model as complex as the Mercedes C-Class, the freeform ray tracing incurs a high computational cost (see Section 2).
+The complex shaders further add to this cost.
+Furthermore, due to the complexity of the employed shaders we cannot use fast packet-traversal code described in [27], and rather have to use slower single-ray traversal code.
+Finally, the extensive use of secondary rays for computing shadows, reflection, refraction, etc. additionally affects performance.
+In order to achieve interactive performance, we used the parallelization capabilities of the OpenRT engine, and ran the system on multiple PCs.

-As a dedicated ray tracing cluster unfortunately was not available for our experiments, we have taken the commodity PCs available in our lab, and have used those for our experiments.
-In particular, we use a mix of 4 dual-3GHz Xeon machines, 1 quad-2.4GHz Opteron, and 9 various dual-Opteron machines ranging from 1.8 to 2.4 GHz (30 CPUs total).
-All machines are connected via multiple switches, some via 100MBit Fast Ethernet, others via Gigabit.
-Neither the machines not the network have been available for the ray tracer exclusively, and have been in use by others as well.
+As a dedicated ray tracing cluster unfortunately was not available, we used the commodity PCs in our lab for our experiments.
+More precisely, we used a mix of 4 dual Intel Xeon (3 GHz) machines, 1 quad AMD Opteron (2.4 GHz), and 9 various dual-Opteron machines ranging from 1.8 to 2.4 GHz (30 CPUs in total).
+All machines were connected via multiple switches, some via 100 MBit Fast Ethernet, others via Gigabit Ethernet.
+Neither the machines nor the network were available for the ray tracer exclusively, and were used by other applications as well.

-6.2.
-Final Performance
+6.2 Rendering Performance